 A web server certificate allows encryption of web traffic and, to the extent that you trust the signer of the certificate, authentication of a web server's identity.

 CMU has a site license for commercial certificates issued by Comodo, a well-known Certificate Authority (CA).
 Under that license, SCS Facilities issues and renews Comodo certificates for SCS hosts.
 There is no charge for this service.
-Comodo certificates are trusted by all widely-used browsers and there is no need to install special CMU certificates when connecting to web servers that use Comodo certs.
+Comodo certificates are trusted by all widely-used browsers.

 - SCS Facilities can only provide certificates for hosts used for SCS research or educational purposes.

 - Requests must be sponsored by a SCS Faculty or full-time staff member and must be for hosts over which they have administrative control.